 Surfing and surf tourism can stress the marine environment and bring little benefit to local communities in Indonesia.

 But that doesn't have to be the case.

 We can be the generation that writes a different story of surfing and surf tourism in Indonesia.
-One where surfing and surf tourism actively contribute to saving and protecting marine ecosystems, provide resources and revenue for future generations, and enable an authentic experience to be enjoyed by the local and visitor for generations to come.
+One where surfing and surf tourism actively contribute to saving and protecting marine ecosystems and lives, improve the social and economic well being of local communities, empower women and through sustainable management provide resources and revenue for future generations.

 Undiscovered until the 1990s, surf tourism has now firmly taken root.
 With a young and inexperienced local government most of this has followed an unplanned path.